-Provision STI LTI Variable pay outcomes As part of the 2023 Remuneration Framework review, the guidelines that govern the use of discretion executive remuneration were reviewed against market practice and securityholder expectations.
-As a changes were made to strengthen the guidelines.
-The revised guidelines provide that positive discretic only be exercised where returns exceed securityholder expectations.
-The guidelines are published in treport, specifically in section 3.3.1 Clawback/Malus In the event of: - Material non-compliance with any financial reporting of the Groups; requirements or other policies and operating procedures - Fraudulent or dishonest behaviour; or - Misconduct.
-The Boards have discretion to determine that some or all deferred STI restricted security awards and unvested LTIP awards are forfeited.
-Cessation of employment If a participant resigns or is terminated for cause (including gross misconduct), any deferred securities are forfeited, and the participant is not entitled to any further payment of cash STI.
+Provision STI LTI Variable pay outcomes executive remuneration were reviewed against market changes were made to strengthen the guidelines.
+The As part of the 2023 Remuneration Framework review, the guidelines that govern the use of discretion for executive remuneration were reviewed against market practice and securityholder expectations.
+As a result, changes were made to strengthen the guidelines.
+The revised guidelines provide that positive discretion will only be exercised where returns exceed securityholder expectations.
+The guidelines are published in the report, specifically in section 3.3.1 Clawback/Malus In the event of: - Material non-compliance with any financial reporting of the Groups; requirements or other policies and operating procedures - Fraudulent or dishonest behaviour; or - Misconduct.
+The Boards have discretion to determine that some or LTIP awards are forfeited. all deferred STI restricted security awards and unvested Cessation of employment If a participant resigns or is terminated for cause (including gross misconduct), any deferred securities are forfeited, and the participant is not entitled to any further payment of cash STI.
 The Boards may exercise discretion such that the participant is entitled to a pro-rata payment of cash STI subject to performance and deferred securities will normally stay 'on foot' until the end of the deferred period.
 If a participant resigns or is terminated for cause (including gross misconduct), unvested performance rights will automatically lapse.
 The Boards may exercise discretion such that a pro-rata number of unvested performance rights (reflecting the portion of performance period served) stay 'on-foot' to be tested against the performance condition at the end of the original performance period.
 Change of control Upon a change of control: Where a change of control occurs or is likely to occur, - The Boards will determine in their absolute discretion the treatment for STI opportunity. the Boards have discretion to determine the treatment of unvested equity awards and the timing of such treatment.
 In the event the Boards do not exercise Subject to the Boards determining otherwise, cash based STI will be assessed on a pro-rata basis and paid at that time based on performance, and deferred STI will vest in full. its discretion, the LTIP will vest pro-rata for time and performance.